-The only way that UC Santa Cruz will reconsider you is if you submit a written appeal, and do so by the deadline.
+The only way that UC Santa Cruz will reconsider you is if you submit a written appeal through our online appeal form, and do so by the deadline.

 Have you set aside a specific of number of admission spaces for appeal cases?

 No, there is no specific number, and submitting an appeal does not guarantee that we will reverse our decision.
 We look at each appeal that is submitted in relation to the selection criteria that we used this year, and will apply the criteria fairly.
-If you meet our selection criteria, you will be offered admission.
+However, if in review of your appeal we find that you meet our selection criteria, you will be offered admission.

 When will I know a decision on my appeal?

-If your appeal is postmarked no later than April 26, 2013 we will consider it.
-Our decisions on appeals will be mailed no later than the week of May 13.
+Appeals that are submitted within two weeks of their denial being posted (but no later than May 10, 2017) in the MyUCSC portal (my.ucsc.edu), will receive a decision via e-mail no later than May 24, 2017.
 Students admitted by appeal will need to accept their offer of admission by the Statement of Intent to Register deadline of June 1.

 If my appeal is denied, what are my chances for winter admission?